 Pea protein is an easy to digest and hypoallergenic protein.
 It’s also grain and gluten-free and high in amino acids similar to whey protein (without the negative effects of whey, of course!)
 Raw, pea protein isolate is the better form to consume since it’s high in amino acids, easier to assimilate, and is higher in protein than some other forms of pea protein.
 Always buy non-GMO sources of pea protein whenever possible since it is a frequently genetically modified crop.
 Pea protein can be used in smoothies, shakes, baked goods, or wherever else you need a protein boost.
 Or, regular green peas make the perfect substitution to soybeans (edamame).

 Spirulina is a complete source of protein and has 4 grams of protein in just one tablespoon.
-It’s also the one of the highest sources of chlorophyll on the planet, and is rich in Vitamin B12, iron, Vitamin A, Vitamin B6, potassium, and magnesium.
-Two tablespoon a day would lend you an easy 8 grams of protein, complimentary to other protein sources in a well-rounded, vegan diet.
+It’s also one of the highest sources of chlorophyll on the planet, and is rich in Vitamin B12, iron, Vitamin A, Vitamin B6, potassium, and magnesium.
+Two tablespoons a day would lend you an easy 8 grams of protein, complementary to other protein sources in a well-rounded, vegan diet.
 Spirulina is easy to add to smoothies and shakes, easy to digest, and provides many anti-inflammatory benefits that make it well worth adding to your diet.

 Quinoa, teff, amaranth, buckwheat, and millet are all wonderful sources of allergen-free protein.
 Quinoa and teff are rich in all essential amino acids, making them a complete protein source.
 These seeds are also rich in calcium, iron, magnesium, potassium, and B vitamins.
 Cook them just like you would other grains, whether that being in your morning porridge or in delicious energy bars, baked goods, and a variety of lunch or dinner entrees.